adaptivelab/grafin/README.md

 ## Getting started

-Make sure you have node 8.
-Anything below fails on the NPM install due to bugs between NPM and PhantomJS.
+Make sure you have Node 8.
+Any newer versions fail on the NPM install due to bugs between NPM and PhantomJS.

 You could use [NVM](https://github.com/creationix/nvm):